danilaprokoshev/frontend-project-lvl1/README.md

 ## About

-Brain Games is my educational project that I performed during the studying on <a href="https://asciinema.org/a/EPMljQnbq47E8Mf4QmWioVjOq">hexlet.io</a> (project level 1).
+Brain Games is my educational project that I performed during the studying on [hexlet.io](https://ru.hexlet.io/professions) (project level 1).

 Brain Games is a set of five console-games.
 Each game asks questions expecting right answers back.
 Three right answers mean that game is passed.
 Wrong answers finish game and suggest trying it again.